 Fisher Phillips Opens Seattle Office

 SEATTLE & ATLANTA (June 1, 2015) – Fisher Phillips, a national labor and employment law firm, announces its expansion into Seattle.
 Davis C. Bae, a respected immigration attorney with a national practice, will lead the office as its Managing Partner.
-Joining him are Partners Nick Beermann and Catharine Morisset and Of Counsel Robert Neale.
+Joining him are Partners Nick Beermann and Catharine Morisset.
 Clarence Belnavis, a Fisher Phillips Partner in Portland, Oregon, and a Washington resident, will split his time between the Seattle and Portland offices.

 Bae focuses his practice on providing effective immigration solutions for companies in the Pacific Northwest and throughout the United States.
 Bae’s clients are leaders in fields such as software, design, construction, manufacturing, utilities, fine arts, sports, international trade, and engineering.
 He is a frequent speaker before business and employer associations, including the American Immigration Lawyers Association, the Washington State Bar Association, the National Association of General Contractors, and the Society of Human Resource Management.
 Before joining Fisher Phillips, Bae was a partner at Jackson Lewis.